frankframework/frank-manual/docs/source/gettingStarted/horizonsValidateBooking.rst

    .. image:: postmanSend.jpg

 #.
+Select type "raw" (number 2).
-In the message field (number 2), copy/paste the following XML:
+#.
+In the message field (number 3), copy/paste the following XML:

    .. literalinclude:: validBooking.xml
       :language: XML

 #.
-Press "Send" (number 3 in the figure).
+Press "Send" (number 4 in the figure).
 #.
-Check the response.
-Go to the "Body" tab (number 1 in the figure below).
-You should see that the response equals the original XML message (number 2).
-You should have status code ``201`` (number 3).
+The response appears under the request, still in the "Body" tab.
+It equals the request body.
+You also see the response code, which is annotated in the figure below.

    .. image:: postmanResponse.jpg